 In cases where a third party unrelated to the construction worker’s job causes an injury, the injured party would file a third-party claim for compensation.
 For example, imagine a construction worker is transporting materials between job sites.
 On the way to his or her destination, a motorist crashes into the construction worker’s vehicle and causes an injury.
 In this situation, the injured worker can file a claim for workers’ compensation since the injury occurred while he or she was performing job-related duties and the injured worker may also file a third-party claim against the negligent driver.

 Injured construction workers should address their medical needs immediately following a workplace accident.
 After an injured person has received medical attention, he or she should then start the process of building a lawsuit.
-An attorney can help an injured construction worker handle his or her workers’ compensation claim, insurance concerns, and help gather the evidence necessary for a product liability claim, personal injury claim, or third-party claim.
+An attorney can help an injured construction worker handle his or her workers’ compensation claim and insurance concerns and help gather the evidence necessary for a product liability claim, personal injury claim or third-party claim.

 The right New York City construction accident attorney can help injured construction workers recover compensation for their medical expenses, lost wages from missed time at work, pain and suffering, lost earning capacity, and more.
 The legal team at Meirowitz & Wasserberg is committed to helping every one of our clients maximize their recoveries and secure as much compensation as possible following a workplace injury.
 Contact us if you have questions about a recent construction site injury or if you would like to schedule a free case evaluation.
 We will meet with you and review the details of your situation so we can advise you how best to proceed.